openalea/openalea/doc/source/contents.rst

 We have decided to use Sphinx to document the entire OpenAlea project.
 The proposal that justifies this choice is available on our WIKI `Sphinx proposal <http://openalea.gforge.inria.fr/dokuwiki/doku.php?id=documentation:doctests:sphinx_proposal>`_.

-Using Sphinx is not as straightforward as using a tool such as Epydoc but brings a much more flexible and powerful tool that allows us to combine Reference guide, user guide and tutorials all together.
+Using Sphinx is not as straightforward as using a tool such as Epydoc but brings a much more flexible and powerful tool:  we can combine Reference guide, user guide and tutorials all together, we can use LaTeX for equations, and structure a document exactly as we want.

 Here below we hope that you will find some helps to start with Sphinx.